rcbops/rpc-ceph/docs/rpc-ceph-install.md

   * restful listens on port 8789

-### Edit parameter files
+### Creating parameter files
-You can make changes to the configration parameter by editing the **playbooks/group_vars/[service]/00-default.yml** files.
+You can make changes to the configration parameter by create a **playbooks/group_vars/[service]/overrides.yml** file.
 These files will not be overwritten when git pull request is run.

-#### Edit the playbook/group_vars/all/00-defaults.yml file:
+#### Create the playbooks/group_vars/all/overrides.yml file:
-The file is well documented with comments and default values.
-Several RPC specific settings have already been put in place and any customer specific changes should be placed here.
+The file *playbooks/group_vars/all/all.yml.sample* is well documented with comments and default values.
+Several RPC specific settings have already been put in place so any customer specific changes should be placed in **playbooks/group_vars/all/overrides.yml** .
 The most common values which need to be modified are:
 ```bash
 monitor_interface: eth3           # Must specify the physical interface that monitors use to communicate with the "Storage Front-end" network